Skip to main content

 Kristine Kautz, Oregon Health Authority's deputy director, has been employed by the state of Oregon for 33 years.
 Previously Kris served as the Department of Revenue deputy director for almost six years and before that the Department of Administrative Services (DAS) deputy director for five-and-half years.
 She also has been deputy director for administration at the Department of Fish and Wildlife, assistant director for human resources at the Department of Corrections, senior budget analyst at DAS, and the Workers' Compensation Management-Labor Advisory Committee administrator at the Department of Consumer and Business Services.
 From March 2008 to February 2011 she served on the Oregon Employees Federal Credit Union Board of Directors.
 Kris also served from 2012 to 2014 on the board of directors of The Luke Center, which provides leadership development programs to the public sector.
 Kris is a graduate of the University of Portland with a bachelor's degree in business administration

-Deputy Director for Programs and Policy
+Deputy Director for Policy and Programs

 Dave Baden